 10 Alleged Secret Weapons Of The US Military

 The art of war has evolved dramatically with the advent of contemporary technologies.
 One thing about war, however, hasn’t changed.
-To win, it is still essential to keep the true strength of your forces and the extent of your arsenal hidden from your opponent.
+To win a war, it’s still essential to keep the true strength of your forces and the extent of your arsenal hidden from your opponent.
 The most important military secrets are only disclosed to the select few who can be trusted to carry out the mission.

 For this reason, the US government can’t divulge complete information about its tools and tactics for the national defense to the people it is sworn to serve.
 So there must be at least some instances when weapons of war have been developed and deployed without the knowledge of the American populace (or the rest of the world).